 Your next step is to enrol.
-There are several advantages to enrolling as a doctoral candidate, for instance, securing better legal status as a foreign resident.
+There are several advantages to enrolling as a doctoral candidate, one being that it better secures your legal status as a foreign resident.
 As a rule, to be eligible for enrolment, the university must first accept you as a doctoral candidate (see Acceptance as a doctoral candidate)

 However, not all departments require doctoral candidates to officially enrol at university.
 Provisions pertaining to enrolment are stipulated in the doctoral regulations issued by the faculty, which are usually posted on the faculty’s website.